experimentzone-team/ExperimentZoneSite/collections/_posts/2022-11-19-fundraising-metrics.md

 Click-through rate measures the percentage of people who clicked on a hyperlink in an email, or your website or donation page to make donations or perform a nonprofit activity.
 CTR in combination with conversion rate can help your nonprofit identify shortcomings in your marketing efforts.

 Email click-through rate is most useful in planning email campaigns requiring contact list segmentation.
-If your conversion rate is at 1.7% (which is the average for nonprofits), you can predict the result of your next email and plan your strategy accordingly.
+If your conversion rate is at 2.7% (which is the [average for nonprofits](https://www.campaignmonitor.com/resources/knowledge-base/what-are-good-email-metrics/)), you can predict the result of your next email and plan your strategy accordingly.

 > Email Click-through Rate = (Unique Email Clicks / Total Number of Emails Delivered) x 100